 What to Do If I Got API Scammed on Steam?

 But remember: Steam Support will never write you via private messages in the chat.
-If someone is messaging you claiming they can help to return lost items, they are most likely another scammer.
+If someone is messaging you claiming they can help you return lost items, they are most likely another scammer.
 Just report them and contact the support through official means instead.

 This information will help you detect if you are at risk of being API scammed and, what is even more important, avoid risky situations and prevent the API scam in the first place.
+Trade Protection gives CS2 players an extra safety net, but the safest trade is still the one you verify before confirming.
+Once scammers get access to your session, API key, or token-like data, they can act quickly, so prevention is always better than recovery.

 0 comments